Halicea/crudex/README.md

 	// you can also scaffold an index page for your models crudex.ScaffoldIndex(app, "gen/index.html",
-		crudex.New[Fruit](db).Scaffold(app))
+        // scaffold will generate the templates and attach this controller routes to the router crudex.New[Fruit](db).Scaffold(app))
 	//you can also create your own controllers and use the admin to scaffold the pages app.Run(":8080")